 4.4.1 Assembling the Apparatus

 The apparatus shall be assembled in a place free from draughts.
-Adjust the thermostat of the water bath to bring the temperature of the bath to 50 ± 2 °C. Introduce 50 ml of the solution, prepared as described in 4.3, into the measuring cylinder, running it down the inside wall so that no foam is formed on its surface.
+Adjust the thermostat of the water bath to bring the temperature of the bath to 50 °C ± 2 °C. Introduce 50 ml of the solution, prepared as described in 4.3, into the measuring cylinder, running it down the inside wall so that no foam is formed on its surface.
 Place the measuring cylinder in the water bath and hold it in place by means of the screw clamp.
 The separating funnel should be mounted in such a way that the lower end of the metering tube is co-incident with a fixed mark on the graduated cylinder, 20 mm from the top of the cylinder.
 This would ensure that flow of the solution from the separating funnel into measuring cylinder is not disturbed by air currents and continues along a straight path.

 NOTE — The dimensions underlined are obligatory.

-(All Dimensions in millimeters)
+All dimensions in millimeters

 Fig. 3 Foaming Test Apparatus (Method B)